Supporting the United Nations Sustainable Development Goals (SDGs)

-- Let a new removals and relocations contract specifically targeted on re-use.
-This ensures all furniture fittings and equipment no longer required by the University are first sent to re-use rather than recycling, in line with the principles of the Waste Hierarchy.
+- Let a removals and relocations contract specifically targeted on re-use.
+This ensures all furniture fittings and equipment no longer required by the University are first sent to re-use rather than recycling, in line with the principles of the waste hierarchy.

 - Let a new water coolers contract to replace, where possible, the existing plastic-bottle-fed water coolers with mains-fed water, and replacing plastic disposable cups with reusable cups.

-- Let a new stationery contract to a supplier, offering 223 sustainable features (the highest of all bidders) across the top 100 purchased products and a ‘sustainable basket of goods'.
-This encourages staff to purchase items with a sustainability feature and gives buyers the option to convert their order to sustainable alternatives on checkout if not already chosen
+- Let a stationery contract to a supplier, which offered 223 sustainable features (the highest of all bidders) across the top 100 purchased products and a ‘sustainable basket of goods'.
+This encourages staff to purchase items with a sustainability feature and gives buyers the option to convert their order to sustainable alternatives on checkout if not already chosen.

-- Introduced and rolled out a supplier sustainability tool which will help us understand and monitor how our suppliers are managing our full supply chains.
-This helps us identify sustainable and ethical improvements, enabling us to work with suppliers to address opportunities and comply with the Modern Slavery Act
+- Introduced and rolled out a supplier sustainability tool which will help us understand and monitor how our suppliers are managing their full supply chains.
+This helps us identify sustainable and ethical improvements, enabling us to work with suppliers to address opportunities and comply with the Modern Slavery Act.

 - Commissioned a study which found that in 2014/15, Kingston University generated £921.1 million gross value added (GVA) and supported 12,500 jobs throughout the UK.

-- Procured a new travel contract to more accurately measure the Institution's carbon footprint.
+- Procured a travel contract to more accurately measure the Institution's carbon footprint.

 Find out more about sustainable procurement